Genivia/RE-flex/doc/index.md

 #### `-I`, `−−interactive`, `−−always-interactive`

 This option generates an interactive scanner and permits console input by sacrificing speed.
+This optiong is essentially the same as `−−batch=1` to consume one character at a time.
 By contrast, the default buffered input strategy is more efficient.

 #### `−−indent` and `−−noindent`